Keep Cool In A Heatwave

 follow these steps before you fire it up!

-• Make sure your AC filter is clean.
+• Make sure your AC or Heat Pump filter is clean.
 The filter makes sure that the air circulating in your home is clean.
 Debris builds up on this filter, and can easily restrict airflow.
-Check out this link on how to replace your AC filter!
+Your system will have to work harder, use more electricity and cost you more money to operate

 • Make sure there is nothing in the way of the return air and supply vents on the floors and walls.
-There should be a two inch clearance around all vents in your home for optimum air flow.
+There should be a five centimeter (two inch) clearance around all vents in your home for optimum air flow.

-• Head outside and check your AC unit.
+• Head outside and check your AC or Heat Pump unit.
 Remove any plants, leaves or debris that could be obstructing the airflow of the unit.

 42 Carden Street,